breezedeus/Pix2Text-Mac/README.md

 ## Features

 After opening the application, you can see the Pix2Text application icon in the Mac menu bar, as shown below.
-It includes OCR for three different modes.
+It includes OCR for 4 different modes.

 <div align="center">
   <img src="./assets/on_menu_bar.jpg" width="250px"/>